dnndev/xmp-docs/template-controls/load-feed-image.md

+---
+id: template-load-feed-image
+title: 'xmod:LoadFeedImage'
+category: Feed Controls
+context: template
+summary: >-
+  The LoadFeedImage tag makes it a cinch to dynamically load XMod Pro feeds into your page.
+This tag requires jQuery be included in the page.
+keywords:
+  - load
+  - feed
+  - image
+  - template
+---
 # `<xmod:LoadFeedImage>`

 The LoadFeedImage tag makes it a cinch to dynamically load XMod Pro feeds into your page.
 This tag requires jQuery be included in the page.
 The LoadFeedImage tag will grab the feed data when the user clicks the button.